JuliaKramek/flights-elt-medallion-pipeline/README.md

 ELT pipeline implementing **Medallion Architecture** (**Bronze, Silver, Gold**) to process airline transaction data and identify the most frequently used airlines based on transaction counts.

-The project demonstrates workflow orchestration using **Apache Airflow**, layered data modeling, and SQL-based transformations.
+The project demonstrates workflow orchestration using **Apache Airflow**, layered data modeling, and SQL-based transformations, extended with **real-time streaming using Apache Kafka**.

 ---